maverick2012/dharmendrasingh715.github.io/_posts/2016-8-5-equality-and-coercion.md

 So, what do you think will will be logged in console?

 Let's analyze the above code.
 What we are trying to do here is add a number to an empty string.
 The **+** operator will try to add the number with the empty string, however, the empty string is not a number so it will insist on concatenation (adding two strings) which as _(hidden) side effect_ will convert _number 42_ to its _string_ equivalent _"42"_.
 So, the console will log _"42"_ as a result.

+ We can get the similar result by explicitly converting a number to a string using _string(....)_ function.
+The terms _implicit_, _explicit_ and _hidden effects_ are relative because if we know what **42 + ""** is doing, and we are intensionaly doing it, then this operation is suffeciently explicit for us.